iAvoe/WiFi6-HotSpot-FTP-File-Transfer-Scripts/README.md

 - **β**: Exporting all photos and recorded footages from the mobile device to a computer, or importing it from a computer for backup, representing high sequential read/write and random read/write demands of 100-400 GB depending on your profession.

 - **γ**: During setting up your new smartphones, using recovery tools like TWRP to create "full-system checkpoint" backups, then transferring them to a computer for storage.
-This generates random and sequential read/write demands of 50-200 GB per month from the mobile device to the computer.
+This generates random and sequential read/write demands of 50-200 GB every week from the mobile device to the computer.

 ### Prerequisites